California Driver Handbook - Safe Driving Practices

 - You may only use a single swipe or touch on the mounted device.

 - To engage in distracting conversations.

-NOTE: Minors may not use a cell phone except in certain emergencies (refer to the "Minors and Cell Phones" section for additional information).
+Note: Minors may not use a cell phone or an electronic wireless communications device except in certain emergencies (refer to the "Minors and Cell Phones" section for additional information).